-- 65 According to Marques and Thompson (1997), traditional Earth science teaching methodologies in Portuguese schools do not contribute for the eradication of student' misconceptions about Plate Tectonics.
-Exploiting the potential of digital resources to teach plate tectonics is an alternative approach.
-Some studies found that learning about some contents of plate tectonics using digital resources such as Google Earth® (Bitting et al., 2019; Ferreira, 2016) is beneficial for students, for example, in the learning of mountain range and volcano formation and the distribution of earthquakes (Bitting et al., 2019).
-Mills et al. (2019) - 70 showed that the use of student-constructed animation by 11-14 year old students for explaining the processes that occur in tectonic plate boundaries, contributed to their better performance in a GeoQuiz about those processes.
-Therefore, Mills et al. (2019) concluded that work proposals based on representations of plate tectonic processes contribute to students' learning about those processes.
+According to Marques and Thompson (1997), traditional Earth science teaching methodologies in Portuguese schools do not contribute to the eradication of students' misconceptions about plate tectonics.
+Exploiting the potential of digital resources for teaching plate tectonics is an alternative approach.
+Some studies found that learning about some contents of plate tectonics using digital resources, such as Google Earth[®] (Bitting et al., 2019; Ferreira, 2016), is beneficial for students, for example, in the learning of mountain range and volcano formation and the distribution of earthquakes (Bitting et al., 2019).
+Mills et al. (2019) showed that the use of a student-constructed animation by 11-14-yearold students for explaining the processes that occur in tectonic plate boundaries contributed to their better performance in a geological quiz, i.e. GeoQuiz, about those processes.
+Therefore, Mills et al. (2019) concluded that the work proposals based on representations of plate tectonic processes contribute to students' learning about those processes.